 Tip: To hide the Sysex keyframe row without removing keyframes, right-click the track header, choose Insert/Remove Envelope, and then choose Hide Sysex from the submenu.
 You can view the keyframe row again by right-clicking the track header, choosing Insert/Remove Envelope, and then choosing Show Sysex.

 Automating VSTi parameters

 You can use the soft synth bus track to control parameter automation for VST instruments.
-For more information, see [Using soft synth controls on page 142](#).

 Adding parameter automation envelopes